-The Pisco Sour, an iconic South American cocktail, is a symphony of citrus and spirit that has become a global favorite.
+The Pisco Sour, an iconic South American cocktail, is a blend of citrus and spirit that has become a global favorite.
 In this recipe guide, we will delve into the art of making the perfect Pisco Sour Cocktail, one of the great cocktail recipes.

 From understanding the key ingredients to precise measurements in milliliters (ml) and ounces, and a journey through its captivating history, this article is your gateway to mastering the Pisco Sour.